Frvnko/CS10/Websites/Images Lessons/README.md

   - default: entire region of image
   - rect: x1,y1,x2,y2	...
 Specifies the coordinates of the top-left and bottom-right corner of the rectangle (shape="rect")
   - circle: x,y,radius ...
 Specifies the coordinates of the circle center and the radius (shape="circle")
-  - poly: x1,y1,x2,y2,..,xn,yn	Specifies the coordinates of the edges of the polygon
-                                - If the first and last coordinate pairs are not the same, the browser will add the last coordinate pair to close the polygon (shape="poly")
+  - poly: x1,y1,x2,y2,..,xn,yn	Specifies the coordinates of the edges of the polygon.
+If the first and last coordinate pairs are not the same, the browser will add the last coordinate pair to close the polygon (shape="poly")
 -

 ```HTML